-Home Delivered Meals
+PROGRAM: Home Delivered Meals

-UR Medicine Home Care, Community Services, Inc. Michelle Dahlkemper President

-One or two meals per day are provided to persons aged 60 and over who are homebound due to illness or disability and who are unable to prepare their own meals.
+CONTRACTOR: UR Medicine Home Care, Community Services, Inc., Michelle Dahlkemper, President to illness or disability and who are unable to prepare their own meals.
 Meals are available five days per week with provisions for weekend meals if needed.
-The primary objective is to increase the level of independence in the daily living of a frail, elderly participant who receives "Meals on Wheels."
+The primary objective is to increase the level of independence in the daily living of a frail, elderly participant who receives